-Any action or situation that recklessly or intentionally endangers the mental or physical health or safety of a student at a school for purposes, including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of the school; includes, but is not limited to, pressuring, or corcing, or forcing the student into violating state or federal law, any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements, forced consumption of any food, liquor, drug, or other substance, or other forced physical activity that could adversely affect the physical health or safety of the student, and also includes any activity that would subject the student to extreme mental stress, such as sleep deprivation, forced exclusion from social contact, forced conduct that could result in extreme embarrassment, or forced activity that could adversely affect the mental health or dignity of the student.
+Any action or situation that endangers the mental or physical health or safety of a student at a school for purposes, including, but not limited to, initiation or admission into or affiliation with any organization operating under the sanction of the school; includes, but is not limited to, pressuring, coercing, or forcing the student into violating state or federal law, any brutality of a physical nature, such as whipping, beating, branding, exposure to the elements.
 Hazing does not include customary athletic events or other similar contests or competitions or any activity or conduct that furthers a legal and legitimate objective.

 - 1. Notification of the appropriate law enforcement agency. - 2.
 Discipline up to and including a recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program through alternative placement or expulsion as determined by the school officials. - 3.
-Notification of parents/guardians in accordance with appropriate procedures. - Referral of victims and perpetrators of hazing to a certified school counselor.
+Notification of parents/guardians in accordance with appropriate procedures. - 4.
+Referral of victims and perpetrators of hazing to a certified school counselor.